SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 #### Phrase 3

 Phrase 3 covers research about restoring, protecting, conserving or managing marine ecosystems.
-The general structure is *action + marine ecosystems or elements*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.
+The general structure is *action + conservation/management + marine ecosystems/protection instruments*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 The *action terms* for this string are challenging because one can talk about "how to conserve the marine environment" (relevant), but could also just mention "the study was carried out in a conservation area" (less relevant).
-Therefore, verbs for manage/protect etc. are used alone, but other forms of these words are combined with other actions (e.g. establishing management, improving protection etc).
+Therefore, verbs for manage/protect etc. are used alone, but other forms of these words are combined with actions (e.g. establishing management, improving protection etc).

-Under the *marine ecosystems/elements*, we include habitats, elements of ocean health, elements of production, and some specific pieces of legislation to do with conservation/protection.
+Under the *marine ecosystems/protection instruments*, we include habitats, elements of ocean health, elements of production, and some specific pieces of legislation to do with conservation/protection.
 Terms to do with ocean health include various terms to do with functioning ecosystems and services for humans, diversity at various levels (important for ecosystem functioning, resilience and services),  `key species` and `foundation species` (whose presence is important for ecosystem maintenance), and `water quality` (can be a driver of species loss).`BBNJ` is a concept most often used to highlight the difficulties conserving biodiversity beyond national waters, so any publications mentioning it are assumed to be about protection/management.

 ```py
 TS=